 Paul Brotherton (BA Hons) Visual Artist; painting (England)

-Paul’s exhibitions include: Agora Gallery (New York), EAGL (Berlin), Chase Contemporary Art Exhibitions (Royal College of Art London), Galleria De’ Marchi (Bologna Italy), ‘San Valentino’ (Puglia, Italy)….
+Paul’s exhibitions include: Agora Gallery (New York), EAGL (Berlin), Chase Contemporary Art Exhibitions (Royal College of Art London), Sunderland Museum & Winter Gardens, Galleria De’ Marchi (Bologna), ‘San Valentino’ (Puglia Italy), Portico Library & Gallery (Manchester)…

 © (Above) detail from “Recurring insights 6” (acrylic on canvass; 2013)